DhanishAshraf/CodingTest/README.txt

      java RouterPatchChecker sample.csv

-RouterPatchCheckerTest is the JUnit tests that were completed to esnure the program works properly.
+RouterPatchCheckerTest is the JUnit tests that were completed to ensure the program works properly.